 Edward Charles de Bono is a Maltese, physician, psychologist, philosopher, author, inventor and consultant.
 Edward Bono has written about 57 books with translations into 34 languages.
-He has taught his thinking methods to government agencies, corporate clients, organizations and individuals, privately or publicly in group sessions.
+He has taught his thinking methods to government agencies, corporate clients, organizations and individuals; privately or publicly in group sessions.
 He promoted the World Center for New Thinking (2004-2011) based in Malta, which applied Thinking Tools to solution and policy design on the geo-political level.
 His biggest goal has been to encourage people to develop “Critical Thinking” as he is convinced that critical thinking added to better language are the key needed to propel humanity forward.
-This Maltese psychologist and professor at the University of Oxford with his already classic works has given us a more than appreciable legacy in the field of creativity, highlighting the potential of thought and enriching the world of psychology, management, among others.
+With his already classic works, this Maltese psychologist and professor at the University of Oxford has given us a more than appreciable legacy in the field of creativity, highlighting the potential of thought and enriching the world of psychology, management, among others.

 The technique of the six thinking hats was developed by Edward de Bono and is a very effective communication and reasoning tool.
 Thanks to it, we see our personal realities from different perspectives while at the same time applying lateral thinking.

 One aspect Bono suggests in his book is that thought should be deliberate and very careful.
 Thinking well to live better is a rule to follow; therefore there is nothing better than using “several hats” to achieve a varied, agile and creative style of thought.

 What this technique seeks to do, is to represent six directions of thought contained in six imaginary hats.
 This way whenever a problem appears or we try to make a decision, each hat will offer us a premise, a vision, a specific framing.
 Once we have used all hats proactively, we will feel more qualified and capable to make a decision.

 Let’s take a closer look at what each hat represents…